ffel/txt2web/readme.md

 2.  `Generate()` reads the `txt` files and generates objects that contain a json representation of the text.

-3.  `Images()` finds references to local images and copies these to the target directory.
+3.  `ImagesNode()` finds references to local images and copies these to the target directory.

 4.  `Index()` generates `index.txt` and therefore `index.html` in each
     directory that displays `txt` sections in the current directory as